Dar3071/Real-Time-Sentiment-Analysis-Dashboard/README.md

-# Real-Time Sentiment Analysis Dashboard
+# Twitter Sentiment Analysis Dashboard

 This project, originally envisioned as a real-time sentiment analysis dashboard for Twitter/X data, has adapted to search recent tweets using keywords due to Twitter API Free tier constraints (1 request every 15 minutes).
 It serves as a portfolio piece to demonstrate skills in Python, API integration, machine learning, and data analysis.
 The current implementation fetches recent tweets and analyzes their sentiment, with mock data used when rate limits are hit.
 Future enhancements may include visualization with Streamlit and deployment with AWS.